RokLenarcic/memento/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.roklenarcic/memento.svg)](https://clojars.org/org.clojars.roklenarcic/memento)

+## Version 2.0 breaking changes

+Version 2 moves from Java 8 to Java 11 as minimum JVM version.
+Caffeine version is 3 instead of 2.

 ## Version 1.0 breaking changes

 Version 1.0 represents a switch from Guava to Caffeine, which is a faster caching library, with added